dfrtz/dfrtz/README.md

   Treat each day like it's your last, and leave the world in a better place than when you found it.
   Help encourage others to do good works, and continue yours where you leave off.

+- **Sometimes it's okay to be a Cowboy**

+  When people are telling you "no", ask yourself: are they doing it selfishly, or are they thinking about others?
+  At the end of the day, you answer to yourself, so if you are thinking about others, and it feels right, do it.